MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/guarded-deploy-template.md

 ## Before you start

-Here are some considerations before you start configuring a shielded template disk and utility disk:
+Here are some considerations before you configure a shielded template disk and utility disk:

 - The signed template disk used to create the shielded VM template must have the family and version marked.
 - The VMM library to which you add the signed template disk must be accessible to clouds from which shielded VMs will be provisioned.